michalkonecny/polypaver/paver-todo.md

 * minimal update of visible documentation on Google Code

     * probably hide some of the old stuff (perhaps temporarily)

+* announce to various people and on some forums

 ## release 0.2.1